vectra-ai-research/derf/docs/attack-techniques/aws/ec2-share-ebs-snapshot.md

 ## MITRE ATT&CK Tactics

-- Defense Evasion
+- Exfiltration

 ## Description

-Delete a CloudTrail trail simulating an attacker disrupting logging to evade detection.
+This attack shares an EBS Snapshot with an external, fictitious AWS account, (012345678912)

 #### Attacker Actions:

-- Deletes a CloudTrail trail.
+- Updated the attributes of an EBS Snapshot to an external, fictitious AWS account.
-  - Resulting event name: `DeleteTrail`
+  - Resulting event name: `ModifySnapshotAttribute`
-  - Assigned IAM Permission: `cloudtrail:DeleteTrail`
+  - Assigned IAM Permission: `ec2:ModifySnapshotAttribute`

 #### Workflow Inputs:
 Specify which user this attack should run as.